 A later addition: Some time after this song was written, I heard a news item on CNN about a Vietnam veteran, who had committed suicide after returning home, whose name was going to be added to the Wall.
-I thought that it would be too much of a coincidence for this to be the same person that had inspired this song, but when I found the original Newsweek article, which I had saved, it turned out that it was.
+I thought that it would be too much of a coincidence for this to be the same person that had inspired this song, but when I found the original Newsweek article, it turned out that it was.
 So in one way, you could say that the song is now wrong, since you will “see his name in D.C.”– but it should also be obvious that this song, although inspired by one man’s story, is about much more than that.
 And while I welcome the long-overdue decision to add Alan Brudno’s name to the Wall, there are many more names like his that you still won’t see.

 When he came off that plane in Oakland, I thought his nightmare was finally through;